Connor64/ica-fault-extractor/README.md

 ```
 git clone https://github.com/Connor64/ica-fault-extractor.git
 ```
 The bulk of the program is included in `EditorWindow.java` and is thoroughly documented.

+If you need technical support with the program, feel free to reach out to me at `jconnorcolbert@gmail.com`.